 Brewing and Roasting Ethiopian Coffee Beans

-Now that iced coffees are incredibly popular, we also recommend that you try Ethiopian coffees for your iced brew.
+Now that iced coffees are incredibly popular, we also recommend that you try Ethiopian coffee for your iced brew.
 The reason why it works so well is due to the sweet notes of the coffee and no one wants a bitter cold brew.
 Some still might find it unsweet, but you can add some natural flavoring in to help.

 The Ethiopian Coffee Ceremony

 The ceremony can last up to 3 hours per day, every day.
-This event is for the whole family to participate and enjoy.
+This event is for the whole family to participate in and enjoy.
 Even the children have roles to play in the ceremony, they are the ones to serve coffee to the elders.
 This coffee drinking ceremony is also associated with socializing with family and guests and having great conversations.

 Some popular facts about Ethiopian coffee: